 The Foundational Principle of Receptivity

 While we often see these deities approached as a group of five male Buddhas, with a second group of five female ‘consorts’, I have taken a different approach.
-My aim has been to introduce the ten deities, and their associated Dharmic principles, by relating them to the stages of our spiritual practice.
-This initial process is very usefully conceptualised as I have been describing above – as an initial stage of Integration, followed by a second stage of even more expansive and more extraverted energetic transformation, which we can call Positive Emotion.
+My aim has been to introduce the ten deities, and their associated Dharmic principles, as a sequence that works well in sitting meditation, and as two groups of five that correspond to the four ‘Stages of Spiritual Practice’ mentioned earlier.
+This initial sequence of five Buddhas is very usefully conceptualised as I have been describing above – they together correspond to the initial stage of Integration.
+The second sequence of five, which is made up of the remaining five Buddhas, relates to the second ‘Stage of Spiritual Practice’ – the stage of expansion and of extraverted energetic transformation, which we can call Positive Emotion.

 I have therefore divided the ten archetypal buddhas into two groups of five – the first five being ‘receptive’ deities (which support the ‘Integration’ stage); and the second five being ‘expansive’ ones (which support the ‘Positive Emotion’ stage).
 Using Carl Jung’s terminology, the Integration stage can usefully be regarded as more introverted – providing for a more meditative and inward focus; and a ‘drawing in’, or gathering, of psycho-spiritual energies.
 The Positive Emotion stage, which can be thought of as more extroverted, can also be cultivated though meditation, but finds fullest expression in the more overtly extraverted and social realm of empathetic relating, compassionate activity and creative work.
 In this way, the wisdom energies that we first encounter in the (receptive) Integration stage, are more fully embodied and outwardly expressed in the (expansive) Positive Emotion stage.